Wealthsimple: Transfer an account

 Your security and trust are important to us.
 We're committed to protecting your account with the highest standards of security available.

-Investment transfers that are greater than £5,000 in value are eligible for transfer fee reimbursement.
-When the transfer is completed, please send a digital copy of your statement showing your transfer fees to support@wealthsimple.com.
+Investment transfers that are greater than $5,000 in value are eligible for transfer fee reimbursement.
+Please fill out this short survey regarding your transfer once it has completed.
 You can expect to see your fee reimbursed within 10 business days.

-It's important to note that Wealthsimple does not reimburse exit charges on your existing product that might be applied by your existing provider if you move, or trading fees on the sale of assets.
+It's important to note that Wealthsimple does not reimburse Deferred Sales Charges (DSC fees), Low Load Fees (LL fees), trading fees, commission fees, or account closure fees.
+And, multiple partial transfer fees for one account will not be reimbursed.

-When transferring funds from one institution to another, there are three different options to choose from:
+When transferring funds from one institution to another, there are four different options to choose from:

 But which one should you choose?
 Visit our Help Center for more information.

-You can transfer any existing investment account you have, including a Pension, ISA, or Personal account.
+You can transfer any existing investment account you have, including an IRA, Personal, or Joint account.

-However, the steps to transfer can depend on your account type.
-Our Help Center has more information and step by step instructions to help make sure your transfer goes smoothly.
+You can also rollover your 401k from a previous employer, or similar employer-sponsored accounts to a Wealthsimple IRA.
+For more information, visit our Help Center.